OskarKlintrotSkolarbeteWP14/2dv607.oskarklintrot.se/_posts/2015-12-28-exclude-modules-when-building-for-production.md

 }
 {% endhighlight %}

-If you want to use NODE_ENV it will look like this:
+If you want to use NODE&#95;ENV it will look like this:

 {% highlight Javascript %}
 // Windows
 "scripts": {
-  "start": "set NODE_ENV=development&&webpack-dev-server",
+  "start": "set NODE&#95;ENV=development&&webpack-dev-server",
-  "build": "set NODE_ENV=production&&webpack --progress --colors" }
+  "build": "set NODE&#95;ENV=production&&webpack --progress --colors" }
 // Unix-like OS
 "scripts": {
-  "start": "NODE_ENV=development webpack-dev-server",
+  "start": "NODE&#95;ENV=development webpack-dev-server",
-  "build": "NODE_ENV=production webpack --progress --colors" }
+  "build": "NODE&#95;ENV=production webpack --progress --colors" }
 {% endhighlight %}

-Also note that when using NODE_ENV you will have to "reset" it, as I do in the start-script.
+Also note that when using NODE&#95;ENV you will have to "reset" it, as I do in the start-script.

 ## webpack.config.js